When you buy through our links, we may earn a commission. Learn More.

 What Is Grip Strength and Why It Matters

 Grip strength refers to how much force you can generate by squeezing.
 It’s usually measured with a hand dynamometer — a device you grip as hard as you can while it calculates your strength.
-But you don’t need a dynamometer to measure your grip strength.
+With today’s technology, you can measure and track changes in grip strength as you work out to improve.
+But what does the strength of your grip actually tell us?

 While a weak grip might just seem like a nuisance (like making it harder to open jars), scientists increasingly use it as a proxy for full-body muscle strength and overall health.